 PAGE CONTENT:

-Time Machine is a simple and effective backup solution for all Mac users; it backs up your data automatically and can restore your complete Mac if something goes wrong.
+Time Machine is a simple and effective backup solution for all Mac users.
+The tool backs up your data automatically and can restore your complete Mac if something goes wrong.
 Some users split up their redundant Time Machine backups across numerous hard drives to further protect their privacy.

 On the other hand, you may decide that a certain computer no longer requires Time Machine.

-In this case, you'll want to exclude a given drive from the backup procedure without erasing the entire Time Machine backup collection.
-It is simple to perform and will only prevent Time Machine from backing up to that drive; it will not disable Time Machine for other disks or remove any backups already made.
+In this case, you'll want to remove a backup drive of Time Machine without erasing the entire backup collection.
+The task is simple to perform and will only prevent Time Machine from backing up to that drive.
+The process will not disable Time Machine for other disks or remove any backups already made.

 Creating a backup versus inheriting one